jules2689/trudeau/trudeau/2020-04-21/post_news.md

 It's wage subsidy, which is equivalent to the maximum c.
 P.p.
 Amount and then it's a sliding scale of what the precise dollaramount would be.
 That will  a little more time.
 The application scrutiny will bedone after the fact.
 There  a post pandemic compliance thing, but how much money to send to a company?that's a little rougher to deal with than the CERB.
-The two other issues the  Minister spoke about, PPE., two planes came back from  nothing onboard.
+The two other issues the  Minister spoke about, P.P.E.., two planes came back from china, nothing onboard.
-I'm told by the government official, all of the PPE.
-Equipment is under lock and  in the warehouse in shanghai.
+I'm told by the government official, all of the P.P.E..
+Equipment is under lock and key in the warehouse in shanghai.
 It was safely store and will be making its way back to Canada.
 There is another flight coming in today, but it speaks to the chaos there.
-The world is trying to get masksand gloves out of china and  funneling cargo planes into one or two airports.
+The world is trying to get masksand gloves out of  and largely funneling cargo planes into one or two airports.
-This is causing backlog of trucks, they need security, there is limited landing windows, tarmac time and if yourstuff haven't made it through and  on the plane, you're out of luck.
+This is causing backlog of trucks, they need security, there is limited landing windows, tarmac time and if yourstuff haven't made it  and you're on the plane, you're out of luck.
 You have to figure out how to get it another time.
 Those supplies have not been lost.
 The other thing the Prime Minister was asked about is gun legislation.
-When is he going to bring in guncontrol?something that has been delayed because  the change in everything.
+When is he going to bring in guncontrol?something that has been  because of the change in everything.
-One of the restrictions is rightnow the agreement struck to havethe house  sit one day in  and then virtual sittingsafter.
+One of the restrictions is rightnow the agreement struck to  house only sit one  in person and then virtual sittingsafter.
-The legislation can only be about  pandemic.
+The legislation can only  about the pandemic.
-So they can't bring it right nowwhile they're operating under this deal.
-They  to wait until the end of may when there is a hope theycan go back to the normal rules,  they would need consent and agreement, including from the conservatives, WHO have been on the opposite side of this debatefrom the federal liberals.
+So they can't bring it right nowwhile they're operating under this  They have to wait until the end of may when there is a hope theycan go back to the  rules, or they would need consent and agreement, including from the conservatives, who have been on the opposite side of this debatefrom the federal liberals.
-Quickly, you can't.
+Quickly,  can't.